Model Context Protocol (MCP)

 Mental shortcut

-• MCP = common plug format for AI tools
+API as power socket.
+MCP as common plug format for AI tools.

 Not perfect, but useful for intuition.